Windows and Linux Containers on Windows 10

-Hyper-V isolation: Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about this can be found on the About Windows container page.
+Hyper-V isolation: Windows Server Containers require Hyper-V isolation on Windows 10 in order to provide developers with the same kernel version and configuration that will be used in production, more about Hyper-V isolation can be found on the About Windows container page.

-- One physical computer system running Windows 10 Anniversary Edition or Creators Update (Professional or Enterprise).
+- One physical computer system running Windows 10 Fall Creators Update (version 1709) or later (Professional or Enterprise) that can run Hyper-V

 1. Install Docker for Windows